 Wedding Posteponements due to COVID 19

-This has been a devastating time for the Wedding Industry as we have had to deal with so many unhappy couples who are having to move their weddings, and now even for a second time.
+This has been a devastating time for the Wedding Industry as we have had to experience so many unhappy couples who are having to move their weddings, and now even for a second time.
 The stress, the anguish, the uncertainty of whether to go ahead or postpone, its been highly stressful for so many couples.

-For those of you that are unsure about your August/September weddings, It is better to get ahead of the game now so you can make informed decisions than be in a blind panic having to make quick decisions you are not ready for.
-So maybe worth reaching out to your venue to see what their intentions are and what dates they have available in case you want to think about moving it.
+For those of you that are unsure about your wedding, It is better to get ahead of the game now so you can make informed decisions than be in a blind panic having to make quick decisions you are not ready for.
+So it is always worth reaching out to your venue to see what their intentions are and what dates they have available in case you want to think about moving it.

 Contact your Insurance Company, some insurances are paying out it the venue close on government orders, but the only one I know paying out is John Lewis at the moment.

 Contact your immediate family that you just can't go without on your day, check they can make those dates given

-Contact your registrar/church and all your suppliers once you have the dates from the above chosen,
+Contact your registrar/church first then all your suppliers once you have the dates from the above chosen,

 and see where you stand with postponement and their availability

 Have a discussion at home to see what is the most beneficial date for you to consider.

-Email everyone asap and re-book with your chosen date so you can start to get on board with your new wedding date!
+Email everyone asap to re-book with your chosen date so you can start to get on board with your new wedding date!

 Contact all your guests with your new date